 All state leases for nonferrous metallic minerals must be approved by the Executive Council (Minnesota Statutes, section 93.25, Subd.
 2).
 The Executive Council consists of the governor, lieutenant governor, secretary of state, state auditor, and attorney general.

-Further information related to the lease sale is provided under the tabs below.
+News and information is provided under the tabs below.

 State leases and exploration drilling

 The statistics above do not suggest future trends in public lease sales or exploration drilling.